Micro Design Systems

-It’s thus easy to see that as we continue to expand our design systems, we’ll come across use cases that are not categorized by the service types we set out with.
+It’s easy, then, to see that as we continue to expand our design systems, we’ll come across use cases that are not categorized by the service types we set out with.
 And that’s exactly the point.

 Our systems are no longer rigid, single-category monoliths.
-They are instead comprised of different services that spring forth from the product development process.
+They are instead made up of different services that spring forth from the product development process.
 Different setups and companies necessitate different types and categorization.
 Defining service types beyond our initial set forces us to question our own classification and hierarchy.

 Like any approach, this too has its fair share of drawbacks.
 Many of the same issues that plague microservices also surface when building these micro design systems.

 The biggest disadvantage of a microservices architecture is its increased complexity over a monolithic application.
-The complexity of a microservices based application is directly correlated with the number of services involved.
+The complexity of a microservices-based application is directly correlated with the number of services involved.
+(Phil Wittmer, Tiempo Development)

-Complexity is the main disadvantage for our systems as well.
+Complexity is the main disadvantage for our systems, as well.
 A growing number of different services means that the responsibility for maintaining these services is spread out, rather than centralized.
-Additionally, it forces us to take decisions to consciously extract existing elements out of our Core service.
-This means that we’d need to assign dedicated resources to do so.
+Additionally, it forces us to consciously extract existing elements out of our Core service.
+This means that we need to assign dedicated resources to do so.

-While this is certainly a drawback, it does also provide some benefits.
-Spreading out the responsibility of maintaining different services means less of individual workload.
+While this is certainly a drawback, it also provides some benefits.
+Spreading out the responsibility of maintaining different services means less individual workload.
 It also enables us to enforce a higher level of quality on the Core, while keeping a degree of independence in the extracted services.
 This independence allows us to develop these extractions at a faster pace.
-We can thus innovation and feature development.
+We can thus innovate more rapidly and speed up feature development.

-Luckily for us designers, recent development in design tooling allow us to realize this approach in a rather efficient manner.
-Tools such as Abstract support this model out of the box, by allowing users to plug-and-play different Sketch Libraries per project.
+Luckily for us designers, recent developments in design tooling allow us to realize this approach in a rather efficient manner.
+Tools such as Figma support this model out of the box, by allowing users to plug-and-play different Libraries per project.
 We can thus easily assign different Extensions and Frameworks to projects as needed.